cgre-aachen/remote-geomod/README.md

 ## Getting started

+A good way to get started is to follow the steps in the publication (see below) and to run the jupyter notebooks, supplied with this package.

 ## References

+Wellmann, F., A. Schaaf and C. von Hagke: "From GoogleEarth to 3-D Geology Problem 2: Seeing below the surface of the Digital Earth".
+In preparation for "Structural Geology and Tectonics: Problems and Solutions".

 ## Contact

-Library developed by LuF Computational Geoscience and Reservoir Engineering (CGRE) at RWTH Aachen University.
+This library is developed by LuFG Computational Geoscience and Reservoir Engineering (CGRE) at RWTH Aachen University, Germany.